Do you need to pick one type?

-There are three main types of logo; symbol, text, and combination.
-Each have their pros and cons, and one may be more appropriate for a certain type of business than the others.
+There are three main types of logo called symbol, text, and combination.
+However each have their pros and cons, and one may be more appropriate for a certain types of logo for a certain type of business than the others.

 Graphic images are simple but striking designs that work well at any size and on any media.